Section: Human Resources Index: C-12

 Phone: (361)570-HELP (4357) Website: Campus Police and Security Department

 If there are any comments and/or questions regarding this policy, please contact Rebecca Lake, Equal Opportunity/Title IX Coordinator at (361) 570-4835.

 - UHS Policy 01-D-08, Sexual Misconduct

-- UHV Policy C-22, Discrimination and Harassment (procedural recourse for responding to unlawful discrimination and harassment incidents that do not constitute Sexual Misconduct)
+- UHV Policy C-22, Anti-Discrimination (procedural recourse for responding to unlawful discrimination and harassment incidents that do not constitute Sexual Misconduct)

-- UHV Title IX Website (Resources, FAQ, Options)
+- UHV Title IX Website (Online reports, Resources, FAQ, etc.)

 - Fraud & Non-Compliance Hotline